Northern Circuit, Tanzania

 A sketch map showing Geo-tourism sites in the Northern Circuit of Tanzania

-Day 1: 13th May, 2023
+Day 1: 13th MAY, 2023

-The delegates will have breakfast at the Kibo Palace Hotel, then drive from Arusha City to Makuyuni town where the delegates will have a far view of the Gregory Rift and the Manyara Lake.
+The delegates will have breakfast at the Kibo Palace hotel, then drive from Arusha City to Makuyuni town where the delegates will have a far view of the Gregory Rift and the Manyara Lake.
 At this location, the delegates will closely view the exposed Oolitic and fossiliferous Limestone outcrops (Lake Beds).
 At Mto wa Mbu, delegates will have a close view of the Gregory rift escarpment.

 A close view of the Gregory fault escarpment at Mto wa Mbu area